robobunny/vue-todo-cc/README.md

 #### TaskItem.vue

 This component displays the individual task, a "Created at" string, a button for marking it as complete and a button for removing the task (each of which triggers an `$emit`).

+## What I would do differently

+I started this project without ever having used Vue, so I wasn't familiar with the paradigms.
+If I could start over, I would make better use of Vue's `data` object.
+I think this is a robust model that would be even more advantageous, the more complicated the back end of the app.
+Since a todo app doesn't have very complex data structures, relying heavily on `prop`s and `$emit`s doesn't get out of hand.

+I did not have enough time to learn the Vue tests well.
+You can see that my functions and classes are well tested using Jest, but I couldn't get the hang of the Vue testing library quick enough to really make use of it yet.